752963e64/journal/radbean_disposable_sQale_databaise_04-07-2022.md

 ### But still...

-You thought we were stuck at using all this crap?
+You thought we were stuck at using all this **crap**?
 Heh... no. sQale is turned to formal usage for lambda and average...
+(Which also bring a surprising load of risk at handling... no demo, it's gonna be worst than an horror movie :D)

 #### In the state of things